0:00

 In addition to reducing gut inflammation, probiotics can also improve overall digestive health.
 They can help to maintain the integrity of the gut lining, strengthen the immune system, and enhance nutrient absorption.
 By supporting a healthy gut environment, probiotics can contribute to better digestion and nutrient utilization.

-See also Why Are Probiotics Vital for Gut Bacteria Balance?
+See also Top Probiotics for Maintaining Optimal Gut Bacteria Balance

 It is important to note that not all probiotics are created equal.
 Different strains and combinations of bacteria can have varying effects on gut inflammation.
 It is recommended to consult with a healthcare professional or a registered dietitian to determine the most appropriate probiotic supplement for your specific needs.